KF-Art/icewm-personal-tunning/README.md

     xautolock -detectsleep -time 5 -locker "betterlockscreen -l blur -w /path/to/your/wallpaper.png" -killtime 10 -killer "zzz -z" blueman-applet &!

 Change <code>/path/to/your/wallpaper.png</code> by the path of your desired background for lockscreen.
+In this build, a wallpaper is included into resources folder.

 Feel free to increase or decrease the <code>-killtime</code> (10 is the minimum) and <code>-time</code> amount.